Skitij-Kumar/Car-Sales-Analysis-and-Visualization-Project/README.md

 ### Data Cleaning/ Preperation
 In the initial data preparartion phase, we performed the following tasks:
+1. Data loading and inspection
+2. Data cleaning and formating

 ### Exploratory Data Analysis

 ### Data Analysis